Jeff Badet: Michigan Panthers

-On February 23, 2022, Badet was selected with the sixth pick of the 15th round of the 2022 USFL Draft by the Michigan Panthers.
+On February 23, 2022, Badet was selected with the sixth pick of the 15th round of the 2022 USFL draft by the Michigan Panthers.
 He was transferred to the team's inactive roster on April 22, 2022, due to a hamstring injury.
 He was released on May 10.

 Vegas Vipers

-Badet was drafted by the Vegas Vipers of the XFL in the 2023 XFL Draft.
+Badet was drafted by the Vegas Vipers of the XFL in the 2023 XFL draft.

 In his debut with the team he caught six passes for 81 yards and two touchdowns, including the first touchdown of the season from Luis Perez in the team's 20–22 loss.
+The Vipers folded when the XFL and USFL merged to create the United Football League (UFL).

+Toronto Argonauts

+On February 8, 2024, it was announced that Badet had been signed by the Toronto Argonauts.
+He was placed on the retired list on May 12, 2024.